 Hydropower impacts are, well, damning.
 The dams built to generate electricity can devastate river ecosystems, including adverse effects such as trauma and death to fish.
 In turn, the social and economic structures of communities dependent on those ecosystems are ravaged.
 Claims that dams are low carbon are controversial as well.

 The lowdown on industrial wind farms

-Wind has its ups and its downs.
+Wind has its ups and downs.
 While wind power is the cheapest new source of electricity in many parts of the nation, and while more megawatts of wind power were installed in 2012 than any other energy source, wind’s potential is very limited.
-The U.S. Energy Information Administration expects wind to make up less than 0.5% of the nation’s energy needs by 2025.
-Even more, up to two-thirds of the economic value of wind projects comes from tax breaks, making these subsidies more valuable to the inaptly named “wind-farm” owners than revenue from the meager amounts of electricity they produce.
+As a result, the U.S. Energy Information Administration expects wind to make up less than 0.5% of the nation’s energy needs by 2025.
+More crucially, up two-thirds of the economic value of wind projects comes from tax breaks, making these subsidies more valuable to the inaptly named “wind-farm” owners than any revenue from the meager amounts of electricity they produce.
 And then there’s the reality of wind’s danger.

 More than a breeze

 Wind power – produced at an industrial level – is harmful.